Nigeria: Who is aspiring president Bola Timubu? | DW | 13.01.2022

 The act, which still needs to be signed into law by President Buhari, mandates that political parties allow all of their registered members to participate in voting for the candidate through direct primaries.

-A direct primary could boost the chances of victory for Tinubu, "who is wealthy and commands a huge support base across many states", according toan analysis by Africa online site, The Africa Report.
+A direct primary could boost the chances of victory for Tinubu, "who is wealthy and commands a huge support base across many states," saidan analysis by the website The Africa Report.

 Ubale Musa contributed to this article.